 Season 2, Episode 1

-Walt and Jesse are vividly reminded of Tuco’s volatile nature, and try to figure a way out of their business partnership.
+Walt and Jesse are vividly reminded of Tuco’s volatile nature, and they try to figure a way out of their business partnership.
 Hank attempts to mend fences between the estranged Marie and Skyler.

 Watch episodes on demand through your local cable provider.

 After buying meth from Walt at an auto junkyard, Tuco violently attacks No-Doze for presuming to speak for him.
 Afterwards, he drives away, leaving Walt and Jesse to ponder the danger of their situation. “$737,000,” Walt says, estimating how much he’ll need to provide for his family’s future.
 In other words: “Eleven more drug deals.”